PriyanshuLathi/Interactive-Parent-Child-Activity-Planner/README.md

 This project aims to enhance parent-child engagement by leveraging machine learning to recommend personalized activities.
 The combination of a user-friendly web interface, an optimized ML model, and a structured MongoDB database ensures a seamless experience for parents looking to spend quality time with their children.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch: git checkout -b feature-branch-name.
+3. Make your changes and commit them: git commit -m 'Add new feature'.
+4. Push to the branch: git push origin feature-branch-name.
+5. Submit a pull request detailing your changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/PriyanshuLathi/Interactive-Parent-Child-Activity-Planner/blob/main/LICENSE) file for details.